 To find out if the cylinder is not receiving spark, you'll need to:

-- Remove and visually inspect the cylinder's spark plug for any damage or any condition that would keep the spark from jumping from its center electrode to its side electrode.
+- Remove and visually inspect the 'dead' cylinder's spark plug for any damage or condition that would keep the spark from jumping from its center electrode to its side electrode.

-- Check that the spark plug wire (that connects to the cylinder's spark plug) is sparking with a dedicated spark tester.
+- Check that the spark plug wire (connecting to the cylinder's spark plug) is sparking with a dedicated spark tester.